VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

-where in the last equality, we applied Corollary \ref{coro-effective-model-u} several times to coarse-grain \(B_{k'},B_{k}\) into \(B_{(k+1)'}\), etc until we get \(B_{\ell'}\).
+where in the last equality we successively coarse-grain \(B_{k'}\) and \(B_k\), then \(B_{(k+1)'}\), and so on, until the block containing the starting point becomes \(B_{\ell'}\).
+This is exactly Corollary~\ref{coro-effective-model-u}.
 To summarize, our discussion of the first sum gives the following upper bound: